horcruxes7/Home_Pages/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Self-Supervised Learning
+- 2021 IEEE CSAIEE (attend)
-- Semantic Segmatation
+- 2018-2022 DELL Campus Ambassador
-- Domain Adaptation
+- 2019 Slush Shanghai Exhibition Area (principal)

 # Education to show in About widget
 education: